-In light of stories about the Pentagon’s ongoing study of UFO reports, I thought I’d dust off a piece I wrote in 2012.
+In light of stories about the Pentagon’s interesting in pilot’s “what was that?!?!” reports, I thought I’d dust off a piece I wrote almost a decade ago, in 2012.
 It’s still relevant:

 What would you say if an experienced Air Force pilot knowledgeable about astronomy told you that during a military flight, he’d seen a strange light moving way up ahead of him, flying at impossible speeds and elevations, “doing things that no aircraft can do.”

 You’d be impressed, wouldn’t you, because this is a guy who knows what he’s talking about.
 With testimony from an expert like that, you might be convinced that the aliens are here.

 But you’d be wrong.

 “It was Venus!
 I was looking at Venus,” admitted Steve Lundquist, the former USAF pilot in question, as he gave one of 11 talks at SkeptiCamp 2012, a free-wheeling conference for skeptics held in Concord on Saturday.
 Fortunately, he said, he realized his error before he finished filing a report with his superiors.

 How could an experienced pilot who had seen Venus plenty of times – and who knows that being fooled by the brightest planet in the sky is one of the classic errors of “UFO-spotters” – have made such a blunder?
 Simple, he said: “Our brains suck.”

 “We evolved to see things on the plains of Africa from eyes about 5 feet off the ground,” Lundquist said.
 Shifting us to tens of thousands of feet in the air, moving at hundreds of miles an hour, is asking for trouble.

 “Our brains are going to try to make sense of the data, using a frame of reference we are familiar with,” he said.
 “We are constantly outside of the comfort zone where our brains evolved.”